Bank of England set to raise rates for first time since 2007

-LONDON (Reuters) - The Bank of England looks set to raise interest rates for the first time in more than 10 years on Thursday, despite economic growth appearing weaker than before any other increase in borrowing costs in the past 20.
+LONDON (Reuters) - The Bank of England looks set to raise interest rates for the first time in more than 10 years on Thursday, despite economic growth appearing weaker than before any other increase in borrowing costs in the past two decades.

-Almost all economists polled by Reuters expect the BoE to raise base rates to the 0.5 percent they stood at from March 2009 until August last year, when they were halved to 0.25 percent after Britons voted to leave the European Union.
+A firm majority of economists polled by Reuters expect the BoE to raise base rates to the 0.5 percent they stood at from March 2009 until August last year, when they were halved to 0.25 percent after Britons voted to leave the European Union.

-Britain’s annual growth is running at its weakest in four years, but with inflation hitting a five-year high of 3.0 percent in September and unemployment at a 42-year low, the central bank is worried the economy could overheat.
+But most think this would be a mistake: Britain’s annual growth is running at its weakest in four years and Brexit talks are casting a shadow over the economy.

+But with inflation hitting a five-year high of 3.0 percent in September and unemployment at a 42-year low, the central bank is worried the economy could overheat.

-“The time for beginning to edge up interest rates oh-so-cautiously from a quarter percent to a half percent is pretty nigh,” former BoE deputy governor Rachel Lomax said.
+“The time for beginning to edge up interest rates oh-so-cautiously from a quarter percent to a half percent is pretty nigh,” former BoE deputy governor Rachel Lomax said at a Fathom Consulting event hosted by Thomson Reuters this week.

 A BoE rate hike would follow the pattern set by the U.S. Federal Reserve and to an extent by the European Central Bank, which has said it will start to scale back its stimulus plan.